Tamburasca/WDR3_concert_downloader/README.md

 Runs with Python 3.10

-On a Linux OS [download](https://github.com/Tamburasca/WDR3_concert_downloader/releases) the executable file (Windows pending):
+On a Linux OS [download](https://github.com/Tamburasca/WDR3_concert_downloader/releases) the executable file as was bundled with PyInstaller and run (sorry, no Windows 10/11 yet):

     $ ./WDR3_concert_downloader <url> -o <file.mp3>